 Meet Elise.
-Elise is our inspirational Chief Strategy Officer and newest member of the mēle family.
+Elise is our CEO and newest member of the mēle family.
 She’s had quite the career path and wellness journey, from working in the high-intensity finance world to pulling all-nighters running an AI tech start-up.
 What started as an intense career path led her to a renewed appreciation for health and wellness—and lucky for us, a position with our team at mēle.
 We sat down with her to learn a bit more about her roots and plans for the future.

 Tell us about your early days working in finance.
 How did your time at an investment bank and hedge fund shape your career path?

 Starting my career in finance gave me a strong foundation for what I’m doing now.
 Early on, I had the opportunity to analyze the business models of companies like Netflix and Amazon.
 It gave me perspective on how companies grow successfully.
 My next career move was to a hedge fund where I helped build-out the firm’s first big data strategy group.
 In this role, I experienced firsthand growing a business from an early-stage idea to a large division within the firm.
 My favorite part about both of these experiences was connecting with some of the most intelligent and hard-working individuals I’ve ever met—and it’s one of the reasons I place a lot of importance on surrounding myself with a solid team.
 When you’re in a fast-paced environment like a hedge fund or a start-up, it’s so important to be surrounded by a supportive, driven team who will roll up their sleeves with you when it’s time to get things done.

 You went from finance to starting an AI technology company (UpScored).
 Quite the change!
 What made you take that leap to entrepreneurship?